YetiCodeCamp/cpp-for-beginners/docs/CodeBlocks_Setup.md

 ### Bonus Tips

-1. Re-format Source Code: Right-click on the source File ⇒ Format this file (AStyle).
-[Source formatting feature is provided by a plugin called AStyle, which can be accessed via menu "Plugins" ⇒ "Source Code Formatter (AStyle)".
+1. Re-format Source Code: Right-click on the source File and click 'Format this file (AStyle)''.
-To configure the formatting styles, goto "Settings" ⇒ "Editor..." ⇒ "Source Formatter".]
+To configure the formatting styles, go into `Settings->Editor` and pick `Source Formatter` in the left hand pane..

-2. Auto-Complete: type the initial letters of a keyword/identifier and press Ctrl-space to list the available options.
+2. Auto-Complete: Type the initial letters of a keyword/identifier and press Ctrl-space to list the available options.

-3. Abbreviation: e.g., type "for" and press `control-J` to get the skeleton of a for-loop.
+3. Abbreviation: e.g., Type "for" and press `control-J` to get the skeleton of a for-loop.
 The abbreviation list can be configured in `Settings->Editor` and scroll down to the `Abbreviations` pane.

 4. Zoom in/out on Editor Panel: Hold the control key and zoom in/out via the mouse scroll wheel.

+### Abbreviations

 Speaking of abbreviations, I usually add a few of my own to help speed up coding of thigs I either type a lot or have a complex setup, such as classes or functions.